 The presence of entrained air bubbles or gas void content will directly reduce the specific gravity reported by a nuclear density gauge.
 In order to obtain the correct density measurement of the slurry itself, the gas void fraction must be measured and used as a correction factor.
 To validate this approach, a test was performed in which varying levels of air were introduced into a water flow loop containing a nuclear density gauge.
-As expected, when the air injection rate, shown as standard cubic feet per hour (SCFH) in Figure 12, was increased the nuclear density gauge output seen in the light solid line decreased.
-The array-based flowmeter on the same line accurately measured the resulting air content as seen in the dashed line.
-Using this measurement a simple linear correction was applied to the nuclear density gauge output with the resulting reduction of the error from 5% down to +/- 0.25%.
+As expected, when the air injection rate, shown as standard cubic feet per hour (SCFH) in Figure 12, was increased the nuclear density gauge output (shown by the light solid line) decreased.
+The array-based flowmeter on the same line accurately measured the resulting air content, as seen by the dashed line.
+Using this measurement a simple linear correction was applied to the nuclear density gauge output, with the resulting reduction of the error